Ankur (film): Plot

 Surya also hires Kishtayya to ride his bullock cart and run his errands.
 The following day, he has Kishtayya collect fertilizer from the landlord's house.
 Surya then uses Kishtayya's absence to flirt with Lakshmi, but she fails to reciprocate.
-In the meantime, the villagers have begun to gossip, and many (most notably the overseer, Police Officer Patel Sheikh Chand) believe that Surya has already slept with Lakshmi, and will act in the same way that his father did - try to conceal the scandal by giving his mistress a vast plot of land.
+In the meantime, the villagers have begun to gossip, and many (most notably the overseer, Police Officer Patel Sheikh Chand) believe that Surya has already slept with Lakshmi, and will act in the same way that his father did: try to conceal the scandal by giving his mistress a vast plot of land.

 Kishtayya is caught stealing toddy, after which he is publicly humiliated, and he decides to leave the village due to the embarrassment.
 In his absence, Surya and Lakshmi sleep together.
-Some time later, Saru arrives at the village, in order to live with her husband.
-Saru does not approve of Lakshmi's presence, partly because Lakshmi is a Dalit and partly because Saru has heard the villagers' rumours.
+Some time later, Saru arrives at the village in order to live with her husband.
+She does not approve of Lakshmi's presence, partly because Lakshmi is a Dalit and partly because Saru has heard the villagers' rumours.
 The next morning, Lakshmi has morning sickness, and Saru fires her, claiming that she is too sick to work.

 Many days go by, and eventually Kishtayya returns, having cured himself of his alcoholism and made some money.
 Lakshmi is overwhelmed with a feeling of guilt, because she believes that she has betrayed her husband.
 On discovering Lakshmi's pregnancy, he salutes the village goddess at her temple, acknowledging that his wife's wish has been granted.
 He then decides to return to work and hopefully ride the bullock cart once again for Surya.
 Surya sees Kishtayya and mistakenly believes that Kishtayya is seeking revenge from him due to his infidelity with Lakshmi.

 Surya orders three men to grab hold of Kishtayya and then proceeds to whip him with a rope used for lynching.
 The commotion attracts others, including Sheikh Chand and Pratap, to the scene, and Lakshmi rushes to defend her husband.
 She angrily curses Surya, then slowly returns home with Kishtayya.
 In the final scene, after the others have left, a young child throws a stone at Surya's glass window and runs away.

-Characters

-The plot is portrayed through the perspectives of Surya and Lakshmi.
-However, several other major characters and relatively minor characters also enhance the plot, each in his own way.